Per-Morten/imt3281_ludo/docs/client_server_communication.md

 `@requires` authentication
 `@brief` - Get metainformation from games with id. `owner_id`, `player_id` and `pending_id` are all the respective users `user_id`'s.
+`@status` - Status is a numerical constant.
+0 for LOBBY, 1 for INSESSION, 2 for GAME OVER

 get_game_request
 ```json